What is Medical

 protection (PIP) insurance.

-particular state, and have met the required educational standards have
+and have met the required educational standards in

 that particular state.